ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ## Imperative OCaml

-OCaml is not just a functional language; it supports imperative programming too.
+OCaml is not just a functional language; it supports imperative programming, too.
 OCaml programmers tend to use imperative features sparingly, but almost all OCaml programmers use them sometimes.
-If you want a variable that you can assign to and change throughout your program, you need to use a _reference_.
+If you want a variable that you can assign and change throughout your program, you need to use a _reference_.

 Here's how we create a reference to an integer in OCaml: